sighupio/fury-kubernetes-ingress/README.md

 - Metrics are scraped by Prometheus every `10s`
 - Validating Admission webhook that validates an ingress definition does not break NGINX configuration.

-Additionally, the following Prometheus [alerts][prometheus-alerts-page] are set up by default:
+Additionally, the following Prometheus Rules for [alerts][prometheus-alerts-page] are set up by default:

 | Parameter                           | Description                                                                                                                                         | Severity | Interval |
 | ----------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- | -------- | :------: |